top of page

 • The Naked Scientists: If Science is your thing, then take a look at this page from a group of scientists and researchers from the University of Cambridge.
 They have a weekly radio spot that aims to help make science more popular and accessible.
 Take a look at this site to listen to them and download a podcast to listen to at your leisure.

 • How Stuff Works: At first sight, this one looks like another site for science buffs, but actually, it’s a site which will appeal to many people, with its explanations for a whole host of everyday phenomena.
-Go the Videos section for listening practice.
+Go to the Videos section for listening practice.

 1.4 Speaking (Only speaking)

 It may sound obvious, but speaking is inherently a social activity, so there’s only so much practice you can do without actually getting out and using it in the real world with real people.
 However, there are some resources to help facilitate these speaking opportunities, as well as supplement your speaking practice.
-And of course, always feel welcome to book a time with a CAES-CEDARS Peer Tutor or Communication Advisor to further assist your language learning!
+And of course, always feel welcome to book a time with a CSS Peer Consultant or Communication Advisor to further assist your language learning!

-• General Speaking Resources
+General Speaking Resources

 • BBC Learning English: Articulating English pronunciation is crucial to get your message across more effectively.
 BBC’s Learning English website offers free videos on pronunciation, vocabulary, and common English mistakes to help with your general speaking practice.
 Apart from online lectures and learning tips, they also provide quizzes to facilitate your learning.